fastrgv/RufasSok/README.md

 ## RufaSok Introduction

-This is a minimalistic version of the Sokoban puzzle game with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.
+This is a minimalistic version of an interactive, OpenGL Sokoban puzzle game with 3 external solvers, and 3 embedded auto-solvers designed to help you to learn to solve puzzles on your own.

 The objective is to push all the movable objects onto their targets.
 And the embedded solvers can help you a little, or a lot, when you get stuck.